Budget proposal raises concerns over cuts to water infrastructure funds

 According to the nonpartisan Congressional Budget Office (CBO), the budget would add roughly $3.8 trillion to the deficit over 10 years.
 The budget could change as it makes its way through the Senate.

-The FY2026 budget proposal initially showed a $2.46 billion reduction in Drinking Water and Clean Water State Revolving Funds compared to 2025 – however specific details about the State Revolving Fund reductions are not prominent in publicly available documents surround the spending bill.
+The FY2026 budget proposal initially showed a $2.46 billion reduction in Drinking Water and Clean Water State Revolving Funds compared to 2025 – however specific details about the State Revolving Fund reductions are not prominent in publicly available documents surrounding the spending bill.

 In a May 21 Senate Committee on Environment and Public Works hearing, Chairman Shelley Moore Capito stated that the State Revolving Funds (SRFs) would be a part of the cuts.